-Students who live in UNC Asheville housing sign a Housing and Food Service Contract upon checking into the residence halls.
+Students who live in UNC Asheville residence halls sign a Housing and Dining Contract upon checking into the residence halls.
 The term of this contract is for one academic year consisting of two semesters, or for an alternate period beginning sometime after fall semester begins and terminating at the end of spring semester.
-The Housing and Food Service Contract includes a meal plan that is required for all resident students.
-By signing this contract, each resident agrees to observe all rules and regulations of the university and the Office of Housing and Residence Life as outlined in the Residents' Handbook and the Student Handbook.
+The Housing and Dining Contract includes a meal plan that is required for all resident students.
+By signing this contract, each resident agrees to observe all rules and regulations of the university and the Offices of Residential Education and Housing Operations as outlined in the Residents' Handbook and the Student Handbook.
+Students who live in the residence halls are required to maintain an enrollment of no less than 12 credit hours.
 A complete listing of policies and procedures is distributed to new residents each semester and is available to other students upon request.
-It contains regulations and guidelines pertaining to check-in and check-out, room assignments and changes, pets, personal safety, mail delivery, key replacement, parking, maintenance, overnight guests, visitation and many other topics.
+It contains regulations and guidelines pertaining to check-in and check-out, room assignments and changes, animals, personal safety, mail delivery, key replacement, parking, maintenance, overnight guests, visitation and many other topics.